 “compost” means the safe and stable product of controlled biologic decomposition of organic materials that is beneficial to plant growth.

+“construction and demolition debris” are used or discarded materials removed from the site during construction, remodeling, repair or demolition operations on any pavement, building or other structure.
+It generally consists of wood, drywall, metals, concrete, dirt, cardboard, plastic pots and more.
+Waste associated with the demolition and construction of buildings on the site should be included; hazardous wastes are not included.

 “conversion factor (0.62)” means the number that converts acre-inches per acre per year to gallons per square foot per year.